Citizens' Military Training Camp: CMTC

-At their peak in 1928 and 1929, about 40,000 men received training annually, but the camps were considered disappointing in achieving stated goals, especially in the commissioning of Organized Reserve officers; only 5,000 such commissions were awarded over the 20-year history of the CMTC.
+At their peak in 1928 and 1929, about 40,000 men received training annually in 51 camps nationwide, but the camps were considered disappointing in achieving stated goals, especially in the commissioning of Organized Reserve officers; only 5,000 such commissions were awarded over the 20-year history of the CMTC.
 No records appear to have survived that document total participation, but it is estimated that 400,000 men had at least one summer of training.
 Among known participants were Harry S. Truman, Ronald Reagan, Robert Penn Warren, Walter S. McIlhenny, Chuck Yeager, John J. McCloy and William Guarnere.

 In December 1928, Secretary of War Dwight F. Davis directed that Organized Reserve units (rather than individual Reserve personnel) be used in the actual running of CMTC camps and the conduct of training for CMTC cadets.
 These camps gave Organized Reserve and "Regular Army Inactive" (RAI) units that were staffed with Reserve personnel one of their few chances to operate like fully functional organizations.
 Unlike Regular Army or National Guard units, Organized Reserve and RAI units possessed few enlisted men and were essentially officer cadres.
 Therefore, the Citizens’ Military Training Camps provided superb opportunities for these units' officers to conduct the training of organizations and exercise effective command from the squad to regimental level.
 These camps also gave the units' staffs a chance to wrestle with realistic personnel, training and planning challenges as well.
 In this way, the CMTC also substantially contributed to preparing tens of thousands of Organized Reserve officers for the leadership demands of military command and staffs.
 Additionally, the military training provided by the Reservists and their Regular Army counterparts, introduced hundreds of thousands of young men to military discipline, order, and training.
 Many of these men would later serve in World War II as volunteers, draftees, and, for a substantial number, as officers.
 In at least these two ways, the CMTC was partially responsible for the U.S. Army's ability to rapidly mobilize for, and fight in, World War II.

+Camp Perry, Ohio sponsored a national rifle match where teams from other camps would compete for prizes.

 Camp Edwin F. Glenn, a CMTC camp located on Fort Benjamin Harrison, near Indianapolis, Indiana, was listed on the National Register of Historic Places in 1995.